 Garden City is a medium-sized village located in the state of New York.
 With a population of 23,029 people and six constituent neighborhoods, Garden City is the 75th largest community in New York.

 Garden City home prices are not only among the most expensive in New York, but Garden City real estate also consistently ranks among the most expensive in America.

 Also of interest is that Garden City has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Garden City is a great place for families with children to consider.
-First of all, many other families with children live here, making Garden City a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Garden City has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Garden City is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Garden City’s overall crime rate is lower than average for the country.

 Garden City is a somewhat ethnically-diverse village.
 The people who call Garden City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Garden City residents report their race to be White, followed by Asian.
 Important ancestries of people in Garden City include Italian, Irish, German, English, and Polish.

 The most common language spoken in Garden City is English.
 Other important languages spoken here include Italian and Spanish.